Handle Operators in String Theory: Riemann Surfaces

 with $z(\cdot)$ as defined above.
 This base-point dependent coordinate in turn has the property $z_{\sigma_1}(\sigma_1)=0$ for every $\sigma^a_1$, so that the origin of the frame coordinate, $z_{\sigma_1}$, is carried along with the base point $\sigma_1$.
 In this case derivatives of the form $\partial_z$ or $\partial_{z_{\sigma_1}}$ will always implicitly mean differentiation with respect to $z_{\sigma_1}(\sigma)$. \sk

 We emphasise from the outset that we will eventually need to abstract away from the simple expression for $z_{\sigma_1}(\sigma)$ given on the right-hand side of (\ref{eq:zs's=zs'-zs}).
-Because although such a simple expression is possible for the natural complex structure, $I$, given in (\ref{eq:Imatrix}), there need not be such a simple expression for a more general complex structure.
-Nevertheless, a property that does survive the abstraction is that there will always exist holomorphic coordinates, $z_{\sigma_1}(\sigma)$, with the property $z_{\sigma_1}(\sigma_1)=0$ (or $z_{\sigma}(\sigma)=0$ since there is nothing special about the chosen base point), but they need not take the simple form shown on the right-hand side in (\ref{eq:zs's=zs'-zs}).
+Because although such a simple expression exists (locally) for any given complex structure, such as the natural complex structure, $I$, represented by (\ref{eq:Imatrix}), we will need to decide how to incorporate the fact that general surfaces have Ricci curvature.
+The latter can in turn be distributed throughout the surface in a variety of ways subject to topological constraints (the Euler number): it can be encoded locally (e.g., uniformly or otherwise using a metric) or globally (using transition functions).
+Nevertheless, a property that does survive the abstraction is that there will {\it always} exist holomorphic coordinates, $z_{\sigma_1}(\sigma)$, with the property $z_{\sigma_1}(\sigma_1)=0$ (or $z_{\sigma}(\sigma)=0$ since there is nothing special about the chosen base point), but they need not take the simple form shown on the right-hand side in (\ref{eq:zs's=zs'-zs}).
 In particular, notice that in (\ref{eq:zs's=zs'-zs}) $z_{\sigma_1}(\sigma)$ depends holomorphically on both $\sigma$ and $\sigma_1$.
 More generally, as we will see, although $z_{\sigma_1}(\sigma)$ will always be holomorphic with respect to $\sigma$ it need not be holomorphic with respect to the base point $\sigma_1$.
 We will elaborate on this in Sec.~\ref{sec:SPUTF} where we discuss how to translate punctures across general Riemann surfaces with arbitrary local Ricci curvature. \sk

 In the current section the base point will not play any role, so we will keep it implicit and drop it from the notation by writing $z_{\sigma_1}(\sigma)$ as $z(\sigma)$, with a similar remark applying to all other conformal coordinates we will introduce here. \sk